-Love Island crowns winners on summer return
+Love Island: 2.8m see Millie and Liam crowned 2021 winners

 - Hugo's loveless summer - Ahead of the series, PE teacher Hugo prompted debate as Love Island's first physically disabled contestant, but once inside the villa it was his admission that he did not like "fake" women that turned heads.
 The comments offended a number of islanders, eventually causing Hugo to tearfully apologise.
 His search for love didn't improve, with social media recoiling in horror when he shouted "job done" seconds after kissing Amy.

-- All is forgiven? - All the men except side Jake and Teddy cheated on their partners during their week-long stay in the Casa Amor villa.
+- All is forgiven? - All the men except Jake and Teddy cheated on their partners during their week-long stay in the Casa Amor villa.
 You wouldn't have known it approaching the final, however, as Millie forgave Liam, just as Kaz (eventually) gave Tyler another chance.
 Who says romance is dead?

 - Heartbreak for Jiberty - Jake and Liberty appeared to be one of the season's strongest couples, but their spark eventually fizzled out when Liberty began to get "the ick" and doubt Jake's authenticity towards her.
 The pair split in dramatic fashion before amicably agreeing to leave the villa together on Friday after their final date - much to the disbelief of their fellow islanders.